-Site D: Site D is a City-owned lot that includes a

-little-used trail along its northern boundary.
+Site D: Site D is a City-owned lot that includes a little-used trail along its northern boundary.
 The lot abuts single-family neighborhoods on three sides and on the north, Site B, which is planned for a low-density subdivision.
 The site is relatively flat and thus easy to develop and is not constrained by any biological resources.
 The site has the potential to be developed with housing through the State Surplus Lands Act (SLA).
 While the SLA focuses on making publicly owned sites available for affordable housing development, given the surrounding low-intensity development, the site has been assigned a presumption of lower-density housing and thus assigned to the Above Moderate RHNA.
+The development ratio is 6:0.

-Site I: Site I is privately owned and largely vacant, with a water tank and supporting facilities on the south portion if the property.
+Site I: Site I is privately owned and supports four single-family homes, with a water tank and supporting facilities on the south portion if the property.
 The zoning allows up to 10 units per acre, and the property owners have contacted the City to discuss options for developing their property.
 Given the density and size at 13.23 acres, the site has been assigned to the Moderate and Above Moderate RHNA.
+The development ratio is 105:4.

 Sites Q and U: Sites Q and U are properties within the Oakhurst Country Club, under the ownership of Empire Acres, LLC.
-On site Q, an overflow parking lot for the country club, the owner has presented preliminary plans to the City for a potential multifamily housing development.
+On site Q, an overflow parking lot for the country club, the owner has submitted plans to the City for a multifamily (townhome) housing development.
 The owner has also expressed interest in redesigning a portion of the golf course and developing housing on the 5.6-acre driving range.
-Site Q has been assigned to the Moderate RHNA based on the active application and plans submitted for a townhouse development.
-Site U has been assigned to both Very Low and Above

-Moderate, as the density allows up to 30 units per acre (default density).
+Site Q has been assigned to the Moderate RHNA based townhouse development.
+Site U has been assigned to both Very Low and Above Moderate, as the density allows up to 30 units per acre (default density).
+The development ratio for Site U is 134:0.
 While the golf course property has a land use designation of Private Open Space, it is noteworthy that the approved Oak Creek Canyon project is being developed on a site that in part had a private open space land use designation.
 This highlights the fact that a General Plan designation and/or zone is not a hinderance to residential development.
 Following adoption of this Housing Element, the City will adopt General Plan and zoning map amendments to allow residential development on these sites.